Skip to main content

 • DropdownInput

-For example, the components as tools example above adds tool_mode=True to the MessageTextInput input so the custom component can be used as a tool.
+For example, the example code in Use custom components as tools included tool_mode=True to the MessageTextInput input so the custom component could be used as a tool:

 _10